larry1337/shibboleth-sp/README.md

 It is ok if some directories were not found.
 <br><br>
 4. Now you can start the docker container on the previously built image: `docker-compose up`<br>
 You will see some messages.
-Thats fine.
+That's fine.
 <br><br>
 5. Afterwards navigate to the following address in your browser: **yourdomain/setup/setup.php** <br>
 <sub>(Note: You have to trust the self-signed certificate)</sub>